amallo/carpe/README.md

 Now that you have successfully run the app, let's make changes!

 Open `App.tsx` in your text editor of choice and make some changes.
 When you save, your app will automatically update and reflect these changes — this is powered by [Fast Refresh](https://reactnative.dev/docs/fast-refresh).

 When you want to forcefully reload, for example to reset the state of your app, you can perform a full reload:

 - **Android**: Press the <kbd>R</kbd> key twice or select **"Reload"** from the **Dev Menu**, accessed via <kbd>Ctrl</kbd> + <kbd>M</kbd> (Windows/Linux) or <kbd>Cmd ⌘</kbd> + <kbd>M</kbd> (macOS).
 - **iOS**: Press <kbd>R</kbd> in iOS Simulator.

+## Déploiement

+Pour déployer l'application sur TestFlight (iOS) ou Play Store (Android), consultez le [guide de déploiement](DEPLOYMENT.md).

 ## Congratulations! :tada: